 Low in Calories and Fat

 The Diet Channel suggests limiting your caloric intake for between-meal snacks to 100 to 200 calories, so a cup of fresh or frozen berries will not exceed recommendations.
-A 1-cup serving of frozen blueberries has 0.9 g of fat compared to the 0.4 g in a cup of raw blueberries, both negligible amounts.
+A 1-cup serving of frozen blueberries has 0.9 grams of fat compared to the 0.4 grams in a cup of raw blueberries, both negligible amounts.

 Carbohydrates and Protein

 Frozen blueberries lose some nutritional value when it comes to carbohydrates and protein.
-One cup of frozen blueberries contains 18.8 mg of carbs and 0.6 g of protein, while a 1-cup serving of raw blueberries has 21.4 g of carbohydrates and 1.1 grams of protein.
+One cup of frozen blueberries contains 18.8 milligrams of carbs and 0.6 grams of protein, while a 1-cup serving of raw blueberries has 21.4 grams of carbohydrates and 1.1 grams of protein.

 Both frozen blueberries and raw blueberries provide vitamin K, but berries lose a bit of this nutrient when frozen.
 A 1-cup serving of raw berries has 28.6 micrograms versus the 25.4 micrograms of vitamin K available in a cup of frozen berries.

-Men require 2.3 mg of manganese each day; it may have a bearing on sperm quality, according to a study available in the July-August 2009 issue of “Oxidative Medicine and Cellular Longevity.”
-Women require less – 1.8 mg – unless pregnant.
-Women who are pregnant or breast-feeding need 2 to 2.6 mg daily, respectively.
+Men require 2.3 milligrams of manganese each day; it may have a bearing on sperm quality, according to a study available in the July-August 2009 issue of Oxidative Medicine and Cellular Longevity.
+Women require less than men — 1.8 milligrams — unless pregnant.
+Women who are pregnant or breastfeeding need 2 to 2.6 milligrams daily, respectively.
 The manganese in raw and frozen blueberries helps you metabolize carbohydrates and fat.